Last Updated on February 11, 2022 by Muhammad Junaid Khalid

 Don’t Trust Strangers

 Unknown emails, abrupt alerts, fake profiles, and curiosity-tickling offers, are the #1 technique of delivering malware.
 If you receive an email from a stranger who urges you to click on a link, don’t ever do that.
 Simply go to the setting and mark that email as “Spam” or “Phishing attack”.
-For increased online protection, just install any appropriate security extension in your browser.
+This gives perfect protection against malware.

 The majority of Wi-Fi hotspots are using unprotected connections.
 To secure your Wi-Fi connection, use WPA2-PSK encryption on your Wi-Fi connection.
 You can easily find and select WPA2-PSK in security settings.